Fact check: Trump falsely claims he’s not allowed to testify at hush money trial - KESQ

 By Daniel Dale, CNN

-Washington (CNN) — Former President Donald Trump falsely claimed Thursday that he is not allowed to testify in his own defense at a criminal trial in Manhattan over his alleged falsification of business records.
+Washington (CNN) — Former President Donald Trump falsely claimed Thursday afternoon that he is not allowed to testify in his own defense at a criminal trial in Manhattan over his alleged falsification of business records.
+He acknowledged Friday morning that he is indeed allowed to testify.

 Facts First: Trump’s claim is false.
 He is allowed to testify at the trial; the decision is entirely up to him.
 Judge Juan Merchan’s gag order, which narrowly restricts his out-of-court speech, does not in any way stop him from testifying.
 The gag order also does not broadly prevent Trump from talking; he is permitted to speak to the media, speak at campaign events, attack President Joe Biden and other political opponents, and even attack Merchan and the Manhattan district attorney behind the case.

-Note: This story has been updated with additional comment by Trump.